 Primary care providers play an important role in caring for cancer survivors, yet research shows that their skills and comfort levels in managing issues related to cancer survivorship can be improved.

 The resources on this website are meant to enhance primary care providers’ knowledge and skills in caring for cancer survivors.
 This website was developed for medical professionals.

 The process for selecting the links included a comprehensive review of cancer-related sites and printed materials.
-Each link was reviewed by a research assistant and by the site creator, then vetted by clinical experts in cancer survivorship.
-We are happy to receive your ideas, comments and/or suggestions, so please feel free to send us an email to email@example.com.
+Each link was initially reviewed by a research assistant and by the site creator, then vetted by clinical experts in cancer survivorship.
+Links are updated on a regular basis.
+We are happy to receive your ideas, comments and/or suggestions, so please feel free to send us an email to firstname.lastname@example.org.
 Please be aware that we do read your emails and appreciate your suggestions, but we may not be able to respond and may not include all sites that may be recommended.